Jodie Harris is an Australian Actress, Singer and Voice Artist.

 After training at the National Theatre in Melbourne, Jodie completed a Bachelor of Arts in Music Theatre at the Western Australian Academy of Performing Arts.
-She continues to expand and hone her skills by attending professional workshops and classes, in Australia and abroad, across all performance fields.

-Jodie most recently appeared as Junie Morosi and Lady Anne Kerr in the brand new Australian musical The Dismissal for Squabbalogic and had the pleasure of bringing Ellen Kelly to life in another Australian musical NED.
+Jodie most recently appeared as Junie Morosi and Lady Anne Kerr in the workshop production of the new Australian musical The Dismissal for Squabbalogic and had the pleasure of bringing Ellen Kelly to life in another Australian musical, NED.
 Previously Jodie toured throughout Australia and New Zealand in Disney and Cameron MacKintosh’s production of Mary Poppins where she understudied and played the roles of Mrs Banks, the Birdwoman and Miss Lark, and took over the role of Katie Nanna for the New Zealand season.
 Other Music Theatre credits include playing an Usherette in The Producers and Sophia in Dirty Rotten Scoundrels, both for The Production Company; the role of Beth in Little Women for Kookaburra NMTC; Rebecca Rigby in the world premiere of The Hatpin; and appeared in My Fair Lady for Opera Australia.

 You may recognise her from the many TV Commercials she has appeared in; most recently for Foxtel, Telstra and Rest Superannuation.
 Other screen credits include Hoges, Home and Away, and the short films Talk To Someone, A Thief Observed, and Duration of Stay.